tolusophy/PolyKervNets/README.md

 4. Dynamic Universal Tuning for better generations of approximate ReLU replacements.

 # How to use
-1. Clone this repository OR use the Polynomial Convolution by the Kervolutional Neural Network [author](https://github.com/wang-chen/kervolution/blob/unfold/kervolution.py)
+1. Clone this repository OR use the Polynomial Convolution by the amazing Chen Wang, the "Kervolutional Neural Network" [author](https://github.com/wang-chen/kervolution/blob/unfold/kervolution.py)

 ```
 git clone https://github.com/Ti-Oluwanimi/PolyKervNets.git